cvxgrp/cvxpygen/doc/source/index.md

 Code generators like **CVXPYgen** compile a problem family into source code for a *custom solver*.
 This is useful for:

-– embedded applications, possibly with hard real-time deadlines – speeding up the solution of many different problem instances
+&rarr; Embedded applications, possibly with hard real-time deadlines

+&rarr; Speeding up the solution of many different problem instances

 <img src="_static/code-generator.png" alt="CVXPYgen" width="600" height="400" style="display: block; margin: 20px auto;">

 **CVXPYgen** accepts CVXPY problems that are compliant with